-The services in this RFA will be conducted through grant agreements using federal Community Development Block Grant (CDBG) program funds.
+The services in this RFA will be conducted through grant agreements using federal Community Development Block Grant (CDBG) program funds and some local funds.
 The Department will provide a full informational briefing to the awarded grantee(s) about the ongoing administrative and programmatic requirements of the grant funding source.
-Federal regulations have established national objectives that require that the beneficiaries of all CDBG-funded activities must be at least 51% low- and moderate- income persons or households.
+Whether grants awarded under this RFA are funded locally or with federal funds, all grants will be managed to the higher standards and requirements of federally funded grant agreements.
+Federal regulations have established national objectives that require that the beneficiaries of all CDBG-funded activities must be at least 51% low-and moderate- income persons or households.
 The national objective is achieved through "limited clientele benefit"-that is, by verifying the incomes of each beneficiary of the services provided.
 The applicant must demonstrate that it has the capacity and the intention to verify the household incomes of beneficiaries so that it can meet the national objective of providing benefit to 51% low- and moderate-income persons.